MauricioCafiero/CafChem/README.md

 # CafChem

+- See the list of [commonly used Python code snippets](https://github.com/MauricioCafiero/CafChem/blob/main/Tips_and_Oneliners.md).
+- See the guide to [using various python packages on RACC2](https://github.com/MauricioCafiero/CafChem/blob/main/run_python_racc.md).
+- The [notebooks folder](https://github.com/MauricioCafiero/CafChem/tree/main/notebooks) contains Colab notebooks to demonstrate each CafChem library.

 Libraries/modules for the CafChem tools for computational chemistry/drug design.
 Modules include:

 - [Train a GPT and generate novel molecules](#cafchemgpt) <br>